Music technology (electronic and digital): Max Mathews

 At Bell Laboratories, Matthews conducted research to improve the telecommunications quality for long-distance phone calls.
 Owing to long-distance and low-bandwidth, audio quality over phone calls across the United States was poor.
 Thus, Matthews devised a method in which sound was synthesized via computer on the distant end rather than transmitted.
-Matthews was an amateur violinist, and during a conversation with his superior, John Pierce at Bell Labs, Pierce posed the idea of synthesizing music through a computer since Matthews had already synthesized speech.
-Matthews agreed, and beginning in the 1950s wrote a series of programs known as MUSIC.
-MUSIC consisted of two files—and orchestra file containing data telling the computer how to synthesize sound—and a score file instructing the program what notes to play using the instruments defined in the orchestra file.
+Matthews was an amateur violinist, and during a conversation with his superior, John Pierce at Bell Labs, Pierce posed the idea of synthesizing music through a computer.
+Since Matthews had already synthesized speech, he agreed and wrote a series of programs known as MUSIC.
+MUSIC consisted of two files: an orchestra file containing data telling the computer how to synthesize sound, and a score file instructing the program what notes to play using the instruments defined in the orchestra file.
 Matthews wrote five iterations of MUSIC, calling them MUSIC I-V respectively.
-Subsequently, as the program was adapted and expanded as it was written to run on various platforms, its name changed to reflect its new changes.
-This series of programs became known as the MUSICn paradigm.
+Subsequently, as the program was adapted and expanded to run on various platforms, its name changed to reflect its new changes.
+This series of programs became known as the MUSIC-N paradigm.
 The concept of the MUSIC now exists in the form of Csound.

-Later Max Matthews worked as an advisor to IRCAM (Institut de recherche et coordination acoustique/musique; English: Institute for Research and Coordination in Acoustics/Music) in the late 1980s.
+Later Max Matthews worked as an advisor to IRCAMin the late 1980s.
 There, he taught Miller Puckette, a researcher.
 Puckette developed a program in which music could be programmed graphically.
 The program could transmit and receive MIDI messages to generate interactive music in real-time.
 Inspired by Matthews, Puckette named the program Max.
 Later, a researcher named David Zicarelli visited IRCAM, saw the capabilities of Max and felt it could be developed further.
 He took a copy of Max with him when he left and eventually added capabilities to process audio signals.
 Zicarelli named this new part of the program MSP after Miller Puckette.
 Zicarelli developed the commercial version of MaxMSP and sold it at his company, Cycling '74, beginning in 1997.
 The company has since been acquired by Ableton.

 Later history

 The first generation of professional commercially available computer music instruments, or workstations as some companies later called them, were very sophisticated elaborate systems that cost a great deal of money when they first appeared.
 They ranged from $25,000 to $200,000.
 The two most popular were the Fairlight, and the Synclavier.

 It was not until the advent of MIDI that general-purpose computers started to play a role in music production.
 Following the widespread adoption of MIDI, computer-based MIDI editors and sequencers were developed.
-MIDI-to-CV/Gate converters were then used to enable analogue synthesizers to be controlled by a MIDI sequencer.
+MIDI-to-CV/Gate converters were then used to enable analog synthesizers to be controlled by a MIDI sequencer.

-Reduced prices in personal computers caused the masses to turn away from the more expensive workstations.
-Advancements in technology have increased the speed of hardware processing and the capacity of memory units.
-Powerful programs for sequencing, recording, notating, and mastering music.